theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/advanced-techniques/sap-connection.md

 - connect via **WebSocket**
 	- **Host**: name or IP address of the SAP cloud system
 	- **Port**: port of the SAP cloud system, usually 443
-	- **Library**: directory of the SAP cryptographic library (can be downloaded in the SAP Service Marketplace)
+	- **Library**: directory of the SAP Cryptographic Library (download available in the SAP Service Marketplace)
 	- **Client PSE**: directory of the client .pse file, see [Knowledge Base Article: Create a Client PSE to connect to SAP Cloud Systems](https://kb.theobald-software.com/sap/create-personal-security-senvironment)

 {: .box-note }